 How much rent do I (or can I) charge for my investment property?
 This is certainly a question that comes up a lot once you start getting serious about investing in real estate.
 You create the spreadsheets, spend the time going through the popular real estate sites finding properties for sale and gathering data, and you may even visit a number of properties to see what hidden gems are out there.
-As you get further down the road, you are going to start asking “How in the !@$% do I come up with the correct rent?”
+As you get further down the road, you are going to start asking “How can I come up with the correct rent?”

 Sponsored Link Above